 4. Encourage that Independence.

 Before hunkering down into the “I can’t move” position, prep some snacks and drinks in easy to reach places so when they need it, they can get it.
 Be sure to use things with lids.
 And when they are still little, snacks they can reach but still must bring to you for opening is the key to me for preventing spillage.
 Here are some of the things we like to use for independent snack retrieval and storage.
-Connecting with the kids by teaching them to be independent is a “two for the price of one” parenting moment.
+Connecting with the kids on days you “just can’t” by teaching them to be independent is “two for the price of one” parenting moment.

 These are just ideas I use with my kiddos.
 Every kid is different and I’m sure Y’all have some great thoughts we can add to this list.
 Comment!!!